 As the image and reputation of WTAMU is determined by the quality of information that is conveyed to and accessible by our constituencies, content of all official University websites (all webpages residing on University servers or servers funded by University budgets) must be accurate, timely, and compliant with local, state, and federal laws.

 Accessibility Guidelines and Standards

-WTAMU uses the Web Content Accessibility Guidelines (WCAG) 2.0 as the primary way to meet TAC 206 standards for state website accessibility.
+WTAMU uses the Web Content Accessibility Guidelines (WCAG) 2.0 (opens new window) as the primary way to meet TAC 206 standards for state website accessibility.

 WCAG 2.0 covers a wide range of recommendations for making web content more accessible.
 Following WCAG 2.0 makes content accessible to a wider range of people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity and combinations of these.
 Following WCAG 2.0 also often makes web content more usable to users in general.

 WTAMU supports Internet Explorer 7 and 8, Safari 4 and 5, and current versions of Firefox and Chrome browsers.